responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/Optimal_Transport_Based_Adversarial_Patch.md

   <img src="http:/localhost:1313/images//image_optimal_transport_patch/road_scene.png" alt="Road_scene">
 </p>

 While these attacks might not seem like a big deal, nor dangerous in this context, the consequences can be severe in critical scenarios - take for example an autonomous vehicle failing to recognize a stop sign, hurting potentially a pedestrian.
-In this blog we will explore a new approach used for developping such adversarial patch attacks, based on Optimal Transport, as outlined in the paper .......
+In this blog we will explore a new approach used for developping such adversarial patch attacks, based on Optimal Transport, as outlined in the paper ***OPTIMAL TRANSPORT BASED ADVERSARIAL PATCH TO LEVERAGE LARGE SCALE ATTACK TRANSFERABILITY***.
 We will try to follow the same structure as in the paper to make the reading easier for you, but with much more simplicity.

 ## Understanding Adversarial Attacks {#section-1}